 When you remortgage, a new mortgage effectively replaces your existing mortgage.
 A new mortgage lender agrees to a new deal with you depending on what type of remortgage it is you're after.
 They then repay your existing mortgage, and the remortgage becomes your new mortgage lender on a new and usually better deal, saving you money every month.

-A straightforward remortgage can take between two to four weeks; however, it can take up to 8 weeks if it is more complex.
-A remortgage is much quicker than purchasing a property, as there isn't as much legal work to complete.
-You can speed your remortgage up if you provide all the necessary documents that you have been asked for on day one and any questions the solicitors ask of you as quickly as possible.
+A straightforward remortgage can take between two to four weeks; however, it can take up to 8 weeks or longer if it is more complex.
+A remortgage is much quicker than purchasing a property because there isn't as much legal work to complete.
+You can speed your remortgage up by providing all the requested documents on day one and completing the legal questionnaire as quickly as possible.
 We aim to complete remortgages between two and three weeks and make it as quick and painless as possible.

 The cost of remortgaging depends on many factors, such as if you need to pay a penalty to leave your existing lender, if you need to pay a Help To Buy loan off, or if you've got a complex situation.
-However, as a guide, a remortgage will likely cost up to £500 on average and will save you much more than that over the term of your deal.
-In addition, many mortgage lenders offer cashback incentives when you remortgage to help cover some or all of remortgaging.
+However, as a guide, a remortgage will likely cost up to £500 for legal fees.
+On top of that, fees may be payable to the lender, which will be outlined before an application is submitted.
+In addition, many mortgage lenders offer cashback incentives when you remortgage to help cover some or all of the cost of remortgaging.

 Yes.
 A mortgage lender will always want to establish the current market value of your home.
 However, they often don't charge a fee for this.
 In addition, a mortgage lender will want to revalue your home to determine which deals are suitable for you, dependent upon how much equity you have in your property.
 Often these types of valuations are conducted remotely and don't require a full internal inspection of your property; however, the mortgage lender decides which type of valuation is most suitable when we apply to them.